 Arnold Schwarzenegger involved in car crash, escapes unhurt

-Los Angeles (US): Veteran Hollywood star Arnold Schwarzenegger escaped unhurt after he was involved in a car crash here.
+Los Angeles: Veteran Hollywood star Arnold Schwarzenegger escaped unhurt after he was involved in a car crash here.
 The four-vehicle crash happened late Friday afternoon and sent a woman to the hospital with minor injuries, Schwarzenegger's spokesperson confirmed.